Zeperox/gif-pygame/README.md

 - `.get_height()`, returns the height of the image
 - `.get_size()`, returns the size of the image
 - `.get_rect()`, returns the rect of the image
-- `.get_surface()`, returns a list of all surfaces in the animation, you can also pass in certain indexes
+- `.get_surfaces()`, returns a list of all surfaces in the animation, you can also pass in certain indexes
 - `.set_surface()`, replaces some of the surfaces in the animation with newer surfaces
-- `.get_duration()`, returns a list of all durations in the animation, you can also pass in certain indexes
+- `.get_durations()`, returns a list of all durations in the animation, you can also pass in certain indexes
 - `.set_duration()`, replaces some of the durations in the animation with newer durations
-- `.get_data()`, returns a list of all surfaces and durations in the animation, you can also pass in certain indexes
+- `.get_datas()`, returns a list of all surfaces and durations in the animation, you can also pass in certain indexes
 - `.set_data()`, replaces some of the surfaces and durations in the animation with newer surfaces and durations
-- `.get_alpha()`, returns a list of that includes the alphas of all surfaces in the animation, you can also pass in certain indexes
+- `.get_alphas()`, returns a list of that includes the alphas of all surfaces in the animation, you can also pass in certain indexes
 - `.set_alpha()`, replaces all the alphas of surfaces with newer alphas, you can also pass in certain indexes
 - `.convert()`, converts all the surfaces in the animation, you can also pass in a `colorkey` and certain indexes